ianwremmel/dotfiles/README.md

 ## Usage

-Apply the repo to youre system.
+Apply the repo to your system.
 You'll be prompted on first run.

 ```bash
 cd dotfiles